tcbentayan2030-ui/Emergency-Preparedness/README.md

       end if

       if choice10 == 3 then
-        display "Window shattered, injuring you.
-You survived but barely." end if
+        display "Window shattered.
+Several fragments cut through you, but you didn't pack first aid." display "You survived with a few injuries." end if
     end if
   end if